Treatment for Puberty Disruption

 • Sexual function, but not fertility

-To maximize treatment results for CHH/KS, gradual dose adjustment is important and should be determined based on individual age and tolerability to treatment.
+To maximize treatment results for CHH/KS, gradual dose adjustment is important and should be determined based on individual age and tolerability of treatment.
 It is important to maintain treatment over time as instructed by a healthcare provider.

-Fertility Treatment (aka, Gonadotropic Therapy)
+Fertility Treatment (aka, Gonadotropin Therapy)

 Infertility caused by CHH/KS is treatable and most people can become fertile with specialized hormone therapy.